guzzle/RingPHP/README.rst

 Causing a future to "dereference" or block until it completes will also cause the other futures that have been queued on an adapter to block until they complete.
-If you need something to happen the instant a future completed, then you need to use the ``then`` array key of a request.
+If you need something to happen the instant a future completes, then you must use the ``then`` array key of a request.
 The ``then`` key must be given a PHP callable that accepts a response array.
-If the callable returns a response array, then the returned response will be what is used as the responses of the request.
+If the callable returns a response array, then the returned response will be uses as the new response of the request.

 .. code-block:: php